 One of the things most overdue here is the launch of a baby loss policy, protecting and providing support for those grieving.
 John Lewis have stated that any Partner who experiences the loss of a pregnancy will be entitled to take two weeks’ paid leave.
 Like all Partners, they will also have access to emotional support through the Partnership’s free counselling and mental health services.

 Jacqui Clinton, who directs Tommy’s corporate Pregnancy and Parenting at Work service, said: “Baby loss at any stage in pregnancy is one of the most heart-breaking things any family can experience – and one that’s endured all too frequently, but often quietly, because of persistent stigma in society.
 It’s fantastic to see companies acknowledging this impact and tackling this taboo by creating dedicated leave policies; this will help anyone who’s struggling to reach out, and to feel confident and supported in doing so.”

 We couldn’t have said it any better ourselves!
 By opening the floor for people to receive the much-needed support and counselling following baby loss, John Lewis is committing to their employee’s mental health and putting wellbeing at the forefront.

 This also goes quite a long way in their Diversity and Inclusion agenda, with equal support, absence leave and recognition for both parents.

 This is not only a clear statement of what we have known all along; it is not a mother’s responsibility alone to raise a child, but also a clear move away from outdated gender roles, reinforcing that fathers have just as much of a right to want to be a primary care-giver and not conform to societal pressures.

-We love to see so much reform in the parental welfare space and seeing other businesses paving the way for many more to follow.
+We love to see so much reform in welfare for parents in the workplace and seeing other businesses paving the way for many more to follow.

 Well done John Lewis!